Master’s Thesis (ROBO 597)

 ROBO 597 is the Master’s Thesis course option.
 The course consists of 2 CU’s of research credit taken over consecutive semesters, ultimately culminating in a thesis, or research paper based on joint work with other researchers.
 Both CU’s of ROBO 597 are approved technical electives.
 Students are permitted to conduct Master’s Thesis research with any faculty member at Penn, as long as the research project is pre-approved by their GRASP Faculty Advisor and the ROBO Program Chair.

 All thesis projects must be approved before enrollment.
 Students may begin this process by filling out the “ROBO Thesis Approval Form” (found here) and submitting the completed form to the ROBO Graduate Coordinator (firstname.lastname@example.org), who will then obtain final approval by the ROBO Program Chair.
+Due to internal processing times, this form should be submitted to the ROBO Graduate Coordinator at least one week prior to the add/drop deadline for the semester.
 Once a thesis project is approved, the student will be enrolled in the first section of the course.

 At the end of the second semester of ROBO 597 (and before the time designated on the approval form), the student should submit a thesis proposal to their advisor for evaluation and recommendations.
 Thesis guidelines may be found here.
 Once the thesis has been approved by the student’s thesis advisor, the advisor approved paper must be submitted to the ROBO Program Chair at least 1 full week before the last day of classes.
 A required public presentation (15 minutes) of the work will be made on a specified date during finals week of that same semester.